 For example, current day Rocky Mountain National Park was once the hunting grounds of the Arapaho and a potential reservation location.
-A first hand account of an important 1914 Arapaho naming expedition with two Arapaho elders passes on native names for important trails, travel routes, battles, events, camps and Arapaho stories about area.

 The Tribes, museums, historic preservation groups, and this project's partners pursue a common goal: to share the legends, stories, customs, and natural landscape with present and future generations.